stanford-rc/mais-apis-python/README.rst

    lelandjr = accounts['lelandjr']  # … you can do this!

    # Look at account information
-   lelandjr.name  # "Stanford Jr., Leland
+   lelandjr.name  # "Stanford Jr., Leland"
    lelandjr.services.library.is_active  # `True`

    # Only interested in accounts of people?